The First Love Of Alipang Havens

 Alipang stared.
 "Samantha Ford?
 What can she possibly want with ME?
 From all we hear about her, at least I don't have to worry about her trying to seduce me!
 But did she say what she wants?"

 "Not to me; but she might have said something to the office workers in the federal building where she's waiting for your arrival.
 I do know that she had taken the trouble to track your movements."
 Peter's emphasis on those last words sounded a lot like a hint that he somehow knew that Alipang now had an implanted microchip.
-"I can tell you this: she has a boy with her, younger than her son, I'd guess two years younger than your boy Wilson."
+"I can tell you this: she has a boy with her, younger than her son.
+I'd guess two years younger than your boy Wilson, but for sure at least nearing completion of puberty."

 Slinging his bow and quiver in place, and hefting his luggage, Alipang soon was striding toward the local federal building, to find out what was up.